There is no alpha when it comes to training your dog.

 - Keep walking - to help your dog move along while other dogs are barking or lounging at it

-- Here - to get your dog's attention and give it a treat
+- Here - to improve recall and get your dog's attention for treats

 - Look at me/eyes - to establish trust; another check-in while using the "wait" command